DDC-96/cloudstate-blog/README.md

 - **AWS RDS (MySQL):** Managed relational database service
 - **EC2:** Ubuntu server for cloudstate application
 - **S3:** Object storage service (Terraform state)
+- **BastionHost:** Serve as a private server that holds my mySQL dbscript

 ## Prerequisites
 ensure you have the following prerequisites in place: